Monish-KS/NoteBot/README.md

 pnpx convex dev
 ```

-Your application should now be running locally.
+Your NoteBot application should now be running locally.